 Are Common Law Marriages in Michigan Legal?

-The answer is yes, and no. The state has not allowed a common law marriage in Michigan to hold validity since 1957, but numerous such marriages hold validity because the spouses are old enough, or their common law marriage is recognized by another state and jurisdiction.
+The state has not allowed a common law marriage in Michigan to hold validity since 1957, but numerous such marriages hold validity because the spouses are old enough, or their common law marriage is recognized by another state and jurisdiction.

-• the marriage was between minors without proper consent
+• The marriage was between minors without proper consent

-• there was insanity or a party was physically incapacitated to consummate
+• There was insanity or a party was physically incapacitated to consummate

-• the marriage was forced or a result of fraud
+• The marriage was forced or a result of fraud

-• there was bigamy involved
+• There was bigamy involved

-• the marriage was a same sex marriage
+• The marriage was a same-sex marriage

-• either party has a known sexually transmitted disease and didn’t notify the spouse
+• Either party has a known sexually transmitted disease and didn’t notify the spouse

-• there is consanguinity involved
+• There is consanguinity involved

-• the marriage was solemnized illegally by an unqualified person
+• The marriage was solemnized illegally by an unqualified person

-Although the marriage violations listed above do not state anything about a Michigan law on marriage, the state will not recognize a common law marriage in most cases.
+Although the marriage violations listed above do not state anything about a Michigan law on marriage, the state will not recognize a common-law marriage in most cases.

 Determining the Validity of Common Law Marriages in Michigan

-The man and woman have signed power of attorney papers while in the relationship, and the marriage was contracted in a state and district that recognized such a union.
+The man and woman have signed the power of attorney papers while in the relationship, and the marriage was contracted in a state and district that recognized such a union.

-In order validate the common law marriage in Michigan, the court will consider several factors in certain cases like a divorce or separation proceeding.
+In order to validate the common law marriage in Michigan, the court will consider several factors in certain cases like a divorce or separation proceeding.

-• the two parties actually cohabitated in an out of state jurisdiction
+• The two parties actually cohabitated in an out of state jurisdiction

-• the date of actually declaring the specific type of marriage can be established by the court
+• The date of actually declaring the specific type of marriage can be established by the court

-• if no common law marriage laws exist within the other jurisdiction, the court must determine if there were any power of attorney documents signed prior to the cohabitation
+• If no common law marriage laws exist within the other jurisdiction, the court must determine if there were any power of attorney documents signed prior to the cohabitation

-If two couples want the state of Michigan to recognize their common law marriage in an out of state jurisdiction, the two couples are usually advised to sign power of attorney documents before declaring the common law marriage in Michigan.
+If two couples want the state of Michigan to recognize their common law marriage in an out of state jurisdiction, the two couples are usually advised to sign a power of attorney documents before declaring the common law marriage in Michigan.

-If couples in recognized common law marriages in Michigan come to an agreement about the division of property in a future separation in an out of state jurisdiction, the state of Michigan will normally recognize such agreements.
+If couples in recognized common-law marriages in Michigan come to an agreement about the division of property in a future separation in an out of state jurisdiction, the state of Michigan will normally recognize such agreements.